 - Remove from heat and add in baking soda and arrowroot powder.

 - Add essential oils of choice.
 I’ll list my favorite combos below!

-- Store in a glass mason jar with an air tight lid or pour into empty deodorant container.
+- Store in a glass mason jar with an airtight lid or pour into an empty deodorant container.

-NOTE: If you are storing yours in a deodorant container you may want to keep it in the refrigerator because the coconut oil will melt below 76 degrees.
-If you are planning on traveling with it you can store it in a mason jar with an airtight lid.
+NOTE: If you are storing your homemade deodorant in a deodorant container, you may want to keep it in the refrigerator because the coconut oil will not stay solid at temps below 76 degrees.
+If you are planning on traveling with it, you can store it in a mason jar with an airtight lid.

 - 4 drops lavender, 3 drops clary sage, and 2 drops melaleuca

 - 5 drops lime, 3 drops bergamot, and 2 drops lemon